 Research suggests that 5-HTP can improve symptoms of fibromyalgia, including pain, anxiety, morning stiffness, and fatigue.
 Many people with fibromyalgia have low levels of serotonin, and doctors often prescribe antidepressants.
 Like antidepressants, 5-HTP raises levels of serotonin in the brain.
 However, it does not work for all people with fibromyalgia.
 More studies are needed to understand its effect.

 In one study, people who took 5-HTP went to sleep quicker and slept more deeply than those who took a placebo.
 Researchers recommend 200 to 400 mg at night to stimulate serotonin, but it may take 6 to 12 weeks to be fully effective.

 Migraines and Other Headaches

 Antidepressants are sometimes prescribed for migraine headaches.
 Studies suggest that high doses of 5-HTP may help people with various types of headaches, including migraines.
 However, the evidence is mixed, with other studies showing no effect.

 A few small studies have investigated whether 5-HTP can help people lose weight.
 In one study, those who took 5-HTP ate fewer calories, although they were not trying to diet, compared to those who took placebo.
 Researchers believe 5-HTP led people to feel more full (satiated) after eating, so they ate less.

 A follow-up study, which compared 5-HTP to placebo during a diet and non-diet period, found that those who took 5-HTP lost about 2% of body weight during the non-diet period and another 3% when they dieted.
 Those taking placebo did not lose any weight.
-However, doses used in these studies were high, and many people had nausea as a side effect.
+However, doses used in these studies were high, and many people experienced side effects such as nausea.
 If you are seriously overweight, see your health care provider before taking any weight-loss aid.
 Remember that you will need to change your eating and exercise habits to lose more than a few pounds.

 You can't get 5-HTP from food.
 The amino acid tryptophan, which the body uses to make 5-HTP, can be found in turkey, chicken, milk, potatoes, pumpkin, sunflower seeds, turnip and collard greens, and seaweed.